Trkun/fryz.github.io/page/resume.md

 - Acquired proficiency in using SciFEA supercomputing software, actively participating in the analysis and simulation of tunnel laboratory experiments to evaluate product performance and feasibility.

-- Played a key role in simulating the application of optical fiber sensing products, contributing to the development of management systems and operating procedures for 5 tons bridge cranes in tunnel laboratory environments.
+- Played a key role in simulating the application of optical fiber sensing products, contributing to the development of management systems and operating procedures for 5-ton bridge cranes in tunnel laboratory environments.

 **Welding Product Design Assistant Jun 2021 – Aug 2021**